 The Center itself will be 120,000 square feet, nearly 3 football fields in length, and provide recreational, health, educational, cultural, family and spiritual programming for area residents.
 It will also serve as the hub for Salvation Army services in the Tri-County region.
 The amenity-laden facility includes both indoor and outdoor recreational spaces.
 Outdoor facilities include basketball courts, a regulation little league baseball field with lighting for night games, a softball field, and a soccer/lacrosse/field hockey pitch, meandering walking paths, a playground, and a concessions building with restrooms.
 There is onsite parking for 250 cars as well as bus parking.

-The indoor program is divided to three areas serving the Mind, Body and Spirit.
-The Fitness space includes an 11,000 SF gymnasium with spectator seating, an aquatic center with 8-lane competition pool and an indoor water park, an exercise center with dance studios, a thirty foot rock climbing wall, and comprehensive locker room spaces with showers and dressing rooms.
+The indoor program is divided into three areas meant to serve the Mind, Body and Spirit.
+The Fitness space includes an 11,000 square foot gymnasium with spectator seating, an aquatic center with 8-lane competition pool and an indoor water park, an exercise center with dance studios, a thirty foot rock climbing wall, and comprehensive locker room spaces with showers and dressing rooms.
 There are social gathering spaces for teens and youths, a senior center, drop-in babysitting, a 200-seat performing arts theater, and a 250-seat chapel.
 Available social services will include a family life and personal development center, classrooms, art room, computer lab, music room, library learning center, a commercial kitchen, an early childhood education center serving 90 preschool children, and a health clinic run by Cooper Hospital.
 All of these separate spaces connect via an 8,000 SF indoor ‘Town Plaza’ gathering space and café, situated beneath a spectacular glass skylight.

 HOW THE CORPS COMMUNITY CENTER PROJECT ADVANCES THE PRINCIPLES OF SMART-GROWTH